saleone/skin-dispenser-userscript/README.md

-# Project discontinued in favor of much more allaround friendlier [Skin Dispenser - Browserless](https://gitlab.com/saleone/skin-dispenser-browserless).
+# Project discontinued in favor of much more all around friendlier [Skin Dispenser (Browserless)](https://github.com/saleone/skin-dispenser).

-# Skin Dispenser
+# Skin Dispenser (user script)

 User script which tries to accept all empty trade offers.